CraftAcademyLabs/ca_course/week7/cooper_client_react/01_cooper_calculator.md

 export default DisplayCooperResult
 ```

-When you run the test now you should get another error.
+When you run the component tests now you should get another error.
 The new error states that our expectation is returning false.
 So the component is not returning what it is supposed to when it gets the values from the input fields.
 It is now time to add some logic to our `DisplayCooperResult` component:

 ```js
 import React, { Component } from 'react';